George Gamow: Move to America

 In 1934, Gamow and his wife moved to the United States.
 He became a professor at George Washington University (GWU) in 1934 and recruited physicist Edward Teller from London to join him at GWU.
 In 1936, Gamow and Teller published what became known as the "Gamow–Teller selection rule" for beta decay.
 During his time in Washington, Gamow would also publish major scientific papers with Mário Schenberg and Ralph Alpher.
 By the late 1930s, Gamow's interests had turned towards astrophysics and cosmology.

+When recruited in GWU, Gamow started the Washington Conference on Theoretical Physics.
+A series of small conferences from 1935–1947, that brought up experts in theoretical physics to discuss different subjects.
+During the 1939 conference, Bohr announced publicly the discovery of nuclear fission.

 In 1935, Gamow's son, Igor Gamow was born (in a 1947 book, Gamow's dedication was "To my son IGOR, Who Would Rather Be a Cowboy").
 George Gamow became a naturalized American in 1940.
 He retained his formal association with GWU until 1956.

-During World War II, Gamow did not work directly on the Manhattan Project producing the atomic bomb, in spite of his knowledge of radioactivity and nuclear fusion.
-He continued to teach physics at George Washington University and consulted for the US Navy.
+During World War II, Gamow continued to teach physics at George Washington University and consulted for the US Navy.

 Gamow was interested in the processes of stellar evolution and the early history of the Solar System.
 In 1945, he co-authored a paper supporting work by German theoretical physicist Carl Friedrich von Weizsäcker on planetary formation in the early Solar System.
 Gamow published another paper in the British journal Nature in 1948, in which he developed equations for the mass and radius of a primordial galaxy (which typically contains about one hundred billion stars, each with a mass comparable with that of the Sun).